nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210520 Day61
+Learned more about pipenv and why it's important to select a version of Python when creating it.
+Played around with FastAPI and built as basic functioning server
+Will add more to it tomorrow

 ### 20210519 Day60
 Finished onboarding, machine setup and remote work connection at the new workplace.
 Turns out the team uses Macs, so I'll be using a Mac too.
 Completely uncharted water for me; it's frustrating that it takes me a while to do basic stuff but I'll get there